emilypx/appfair.github.io/index.md

 *Technically*, no: you could theoretically use any OS to write the Swift code for your `/APP-ORG/App` fork.
 Since the Integration and Release phases of the App Fair process are all run in the cloud, no client-side build & run activity is required.

-In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to actually run your app in order to test and refine the behavior.
+In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to run your app locally in order to test and refine the behavior.

 ### Why is my `integrate` pull request never merged?